Ukraine: Axzon-01/Halych and Kalush

 Synopsis

-In August 2016, the other two mediation processes concluded without an agreement.
-In October 2016, CAO held separate final closure meetings with the parties to solicit feedback and questions and explain next steps in the CAO complaint process.
-On March 21, 2017, CAO issued a conclusion report summarizing the dispute resolution process.
-The Conclusion Report report is available English and Ukrainian.
+In August 2016, the remaining two mediation processes concluded without an agreement.
+In October 2016, CAO held separate final closure meetings with the parties to solicit feedback and questions, and to explain next steps in the CAO complaint process.
+In March 2017, CAO issued a Conclusion Report (available in English and Ukrainian) summarizing the dispute resolution process.
+As the two remaining parties were unable to reach an agreement, in accordance with CAO’s Operational Guidelines, the case was transferred to CAO’s Compliance function for appraisal of IFC’s environmental and social performance.

-Status as of July 11, 2025.
+Status as of October 17, 2025.